Are flights included in the cost of the dance holiday?

-Both breakfast and evening meals are included at your homestay, for the entire dance holiday, providing good home cooking using delicious local, seasonal produce.
-You don’t eat your meals with your hosts at all.
+Both breakfast and evening meals are included at your homestay for 14 nights, providing good home cooking using delicious local, seasonal produce.
+You don’t eat any of your meals with your hosts at all although they will be present if you want to have a chat.
 Breakfast usually consists of coffee, juice, bread, eggs, fresh fruit.
 Dinner varies each night and is normally a typical Cuban dish which can be rice, beans, vegetables, salad, and meat/fish/seafood.

 I have a dietary requirement, can this be catered for?